LucaPreddi/RT1Assignment1/README.md

 ![immagine](https://github.com/LucaPreddi/RT1Assignment1/blob/main/pics%20and%20gifs/Flowchart_1.png)

-We solve this part by adding some lines using the two parameters right_dist and left_dist, which they can help us a lot, indeed studying the distance either in the left and in the right our robot will turn to the left or to the right!
+We solve this part by adding some lines using the two parameters `right_dist` and `left_dist`, which they can help us a lot, indeed studying the distance either in the left and in the right our robot will turn to the left or to the right!

 ```python
 # Looping endlessy